 We played a round of golf on a recent weekend: two business owners, the executive of a mid-sized company, and myself.
 At one point in the round, the conversation turned toward finding and keeping good employees, and the natural offshoot of that topic: lack of employee loyalty.

 The arguments circled around “young people don’t want to work anymore” and that it is impossible to find “usable” talent.
-One of the guys was adamant that if you’re “lucky” enough to find the right people, they leave again for 50 cents more per hour to the next place — that is, after you’ve invested all the time, effort, and money to train them properly.
+One of the gentlemen was adamant that if you’re “lucky” enough to find the right people, they leave again for 50 cents more per hour to the next place — that is, after you’ve invested all the time, effort, and money to train them properly.

 When we sat down after the round, I could not help but tell my acquaintances that I consider the whole matter a leadership issue rather than an employee issue.
 As you might expect, this statement did not earn me warm friendship.
 But let’s shed some light on the situation.